Colchester Castle

 Colchester Castle is a Norman castle in Colchester, Essex, England, dating from the second half of the eleventh century.
+It is located in, and gives its name to, Castle Park.
 The keep of the castle is mostly intact and is the largest example of its kind anywhere in Europe, due to it being built on the foundations of the Roman Temple of Claudius.
 The castle endured a three-month siege in 1216, but had fallen into disrepair by the seventeenth century when the curtain walls and some of the keep's upper parts were demolished; its original height is debated.
 The remaining structure was used as a prison and was partially restored as a large garden pavilion, but was purchased by Colchester Borough Council in 1922.
 The castle has, since 1860, housed Colchester Museum, which has an important collection of Roman exhibits.
 It is a scheduled monument and a Grade I listed building.

 Construction

+Colchester Castle was one of a generation of stone keeps built by the Normans in the aftermath of the Norman Conquest of England, as part of the Normans' effort to impress their authority upon the conquered Anglo-Saxons.
+Alongside the White Tower in London, Colchester is one of the earliest stone towers in England.

 The attribution of the castle as a royal foundation is based on a charter of Henry I dated 1101, granting the town and castle of Colchester to Eudo Dapifer "as my father had them and my brother and myself", Henry's father and brother being William I, "William the Conqueror", and William II, "William Rufus".
 The somewhat unreliable Colchester Chronicle, written in the late 13th century, credits Eudo with the construction of the castle and gives a commencement date of 1076.
 The design of the castle has been associated with Gundulf of Rochester purely on the basis of the similarities between Colchester and the White Tower at the Tower of London; however, both keeps also resemble the much earlier example at Château d'Ivry-la-Bataille in Upper Normandy.